RohanAlexander/blogdown_website/content/project/childhood_environment_migration.md

 date = "2017-06-27"

 # Project title.
-title = "The Paramount Importance of Childhood Environment during the Age of Mass Migration"
+title = "What impact did childhood environment have for US migrants?"

 # Project summary to display on homepage.
-summary = "Zach Ward and I estimate the importance of childhood environment for immigrant outcomes with a new dataset of arrivals linked to the 1940 US Census.
-We find that brothers who arrived at younger ages, or those with more childhood exposure to the American environment, had much higher adult incomes than older-arriving brothers.
-The high return to human capital acquired during childhood contrasts with a low rate of assimilation during this period.
-We further show that the quality of childhood environment is a primary determinant of a source country’s skill gap with natives, and may be more important than other factors like selection."
+summary = "By linking data on Ellis Island arrivals with the 1940 US Census Zach Ward and I estimate the importance of childhood environment for immigrant outcomes."

 # Optional image to display on homepage (relative to `static/img/` folder).